-Families of Addicts
+Families of those with Addictions

 Do you struggle with flashbacks or vivid memories of past traumatic events?
 Are you unable to engage fully in healthy relationships with others due to fears and anxieties?
 You may experience guilt and shame as a result of traumatic events.
 You don’t have to keep living this way.
 There is help for those who have suffered traumatic experiences in the past.
 Whether it is a single incident, traumatic grief, or multiple traumas, there are tools and techniques we can utilize to help you appropriately process the trauma and alleviate the pain and negative effects the trauma is causing in your life.